Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Kyoto Railway Museum (with kids)Price starts from
+👉 See FULL guide to Kyoto Railway Museum (with kids)Average price

 Kids up to 12 join craft workshops, peer through low seal windows, and cheer the free dolphin show; child toilets and step-free paths make the aquarium an easy, educational half-day.